Why is defining a Target Audience critical for a brand?

 The final point to remember here is the distinction between the communication target audience and the media target audience.

-Till now, what we have discussed is essentially the audience you need to keep in mind while creating the ads and other communication, so that your brand has a coherent and consistent voice which really delights that audience.
+Until now, what we have discussed is essentially the audience you need to keep in mind while creating the ads and other communication, so that your brand has a coherent and consistent voice which really delights that audience.
 This audience is the Communication Target Audience.

-This is called the Media Target Audience.
+This is your Media Target Audience.